Latex Mattresses

 Supportive feel that minimises movement transfer.

-Natural wool and latex for a soft, cushioned feel and breathable sleep.
+Natural latex for a soft, cushioned feel and breathable sleep.

 Reinforced edges allow full use of the mattress surface.